Adnan-Alkhouli/Katawiki/README.md

 Make sure about configuration of comfig/app , config/broadcast and config/websockets

-You can monitor Events using WebSockets's dashboard
+You can monitor Events using WebSocket's dashboard

 You can now access the dashboard at http://localhost:8000/laravel-websockets